Joshua024/js_clock/README.md

 -The user should be able to switch between 24 hour view and 12 hour (AM/PM) view by clicking either "12 Hour" or "24 Hour"
--Tablet and Mobile view should match the mockup with 95% accuracy
+-Tablet and Mobile view should match the mowith 95% accuracy

 =======================
 =======Extra Info======